songzhenhe/tectoplot/README.md

   /usr/bin/env bash -c "$(curl -fsSL https://raw.githubusercontent.com/kyleedwardbradley/tectoplot/main/install_tectoplot.sh)"

-  This script will prompt for options and paths, and then clone the tectoplot and tectoplot-example repositories, download homebrew + dependencies, or download miniconda+dependencies.

-  1. Decide what you want to install and where you want to install it:

-  - (recommended) tectoplot
-  - (recommended) tectoplot-examples
-  - dependencies installed via homebrew (install if necessary)
-  - (recommended) dependencies installed via miniconda (install if necessary)
+  Stage 1: Ensuring the right environment for tectoplot

+  This script will first check your operating environment for tectoplot's dependencies.
+If dependencies are missing, it will offer two different options to install them: via homebrew or miniconda.

+  If OSX is detected, the script will prompt for installation of Xcode command line tools.

-  Installing via homebrew will try to install the following packages and their
+  Installing dependencies via homebrew will try to install the following packages and their own dependencies:
-  dependencies:
-  (OSX + Linux): git gawk proj gcc gmt@6 ghostscript
+  (OSX + Linux): git gawk proj gcc gmt@6 ghostscript evince

-  Installing via miniconda will try to install the following packages and their dependencies from conda-forge, and will configure tectoplot to use the miniconda compilers when a conda environment is active:
+  Installing dependencies via miniconda will try to install the following packages and their own dependencies from conda-forge, and will configure tectoplot to use the miniconda compilers when a conda environment is active:

   (OSX): python=3.9 git gmt gawk ghostscript clang_osx-64 clangxx_osx-64 gfortran_osx-64
   (Linux): python=3.9 git gmt gawk ghostscript gcc_linux-64 gxx_linux-64 gfortran_linux-64

+  After any installation via homebrew or miniconda, the script will test whether the dependencies are installed.
+If not, it will exit with an error and you will have to try to resolve the problems yourself.

+  Stage 2: Cloning the repositories

+  The script will then ask whether you want to clone the tectoplot and tectoplot-example repositories, and if so will prompt for an installation base directory.
+It will refuse to install over existing tectoplot/ or tectoplot-examples/ directories in the specified base directory.

+  Step 3: Configuring tectoplot

+  The final step of installation is setting up some configuration files.

+  The script will add the tectoplot repository folder to your PATH variable stored in ~/.profile.
+After the script is complete, you must restart your terminal or source ~/.profile to set the path.

   tectoplot will try to compile several helper programs written in C/C++/Fortran.
 It will attempt to identify the location of these compilers during installation and using tectoplot -checkdep.